Take Test

 Encouraging

-To inspire someone with courage, spirit, words or confidence when they need it!
+To inspire with Courage, spirit, words or confidence to someone who both needs or doesn’t need it!

 Humility